This post contains affiliate links, for more information please read our disclaimer on affiliate links.

 Osprey Porter 46

-I will be carrying an Osprey pack that I actually purchased years ago with the intent of eventually using it for international travel with a carry on.
+that I actually purchased years ago with the intent of eventually using it for international travel.
 Some big advantages to Osprey packs are the lifetime warrantee (that’s a HUGE one) and the comfort of the packs.

 Southeast Asia Packing List- Clothes

 Tom and I both have experience traveling with just a carry on, and with hiking long distances wearing backpacks.
 One thing that we are very careful about is packing light!
 (But not TOO light, like the guy in the picture, who clearly forgot to pack a swimsuit…)

 Sure, you can fit all kinds of dense, heavy items into a 46 liter backpack, but then you won’t be able to carry it more than 50 feet before you want to cry your eyes out and head home.

 Additionally, Southeast Asia encompasses a wide variety of climates.
 From extremely hot and humid Cambodia to the chilly and foggy hills of north Vietnam we needed to be prepared for LOTS of weather changes!

 The real key to packing light is making sure that you have items that will mix and match easily, so that you can make several outfits from just a few clothing items.
 We also LOVE sturdy, lightweight fabrics like merino wool and polyester blends.
 The North Face, REI, and Patagonia all make excellent, high quality clothing out of lightweight, moisture wicking material.

 Also, I want to specifically mention the best socks in the ENTIRE world- Darn Tough socks.
 They are incredibly comfortable, durable, and even have a lifetime warrantee- yes, you read that right, each pair of Darn Tough socks are guaranteed to last forever.